simonsmith/simonsmith.io/projects/_posts/2013-12-01-interlopers.md

 The site continues to receive a large slice of traffic and is highly regarded in the level design community as a source of information.
 In fact, many of the members have gone on to have professional careers in game development.

-Future tasks include a complete responsive re-write which is currently under way and [can even be previewed](http://dev.interlopers.net/).
+Future tasks include a complete responsive re-write using the [Laravel](http://laravel.com/) framework which is currently under way and [can even be previewed](http://stage.interlopers.net/).